CFOs and controllers

 Controller: The Financial Rook

-If business were like chess, then the controller would be the rook, the guardian and shield of the kingdom.
+If business were like chess, the controller would be the kingdom’s rook, guardian, and shield.
 A controller’s job is to oversee and control the day-to-day accounting operations in a business.
-At the end of every working day, it is the controller’s job to review all accounting done and ensure everything is accurately recorded and executed.
-They “guard” the business from financial mistakes and internal threats, thus being the shield of the business.
+At the end of every working day, the controller must review all accounting done and ensure everything is accurately recorded and executed.
+They “guard” the business from financial mistakes and internal threats, thus shielding it.

 In the controller role, accountants oscillate between middle management, quality assurance, and accounting.
 Some of the major responsibilities associated with the role include: